jacobp100/cssta/README.md

 `);
 ```

-You should use CSS variables.
-Also, interpolation only allows scoped variables.
-But really, scoped variables make little sense in CSS anyway: if you have a value that you want shared, you want it shared in as many places as possible to add consistency to your design.
-Globals really do make sense here. */side-note*
+You should use CSS variables to achieve this.
+Sidenote: interpolation only allows scoped variables, but in design, consistency is global property.
+It only makes sense that your globals follow that.

 Calls to `cssta` return objects.
 This means your styles do not have to be in the same file as your components.
 It's perfectly fine to have a util file,